HVR88/lidarr-metadata-distro/README.md

 - `POSTGRES_CACHE_HOST` should point to the Postgres host that will hold `lm_cache_db`.

 If you want to use Docker service names like `db`, `search`, or `redis`, run this container on the same Docker network as your MusicBrainz mirror.

+For best metadata enrichment, set API keys for TheAudioDB and Fanart.tv via `TADB_KEY` and `FANART_KEY` (in `overlay/deploy/lm-bridge-settings.yml` or via environment variables).

 ## Step 8: Initialize LMBRIDGE Cache DB and MusicBrainz Indexes